zizther/Jam/readme.md

 ## Suggested Usage

+* Add this to the public root of your project.
 * Work with the structure, not against it.
 Considerable time and thought has been invested in the structure of this boilerplate with the core focus on consistency, granularity and scalability.
 * A *graphics* folder?
 In a nutshell, if it's referenced as a background-image, it goes in the graphics folder.
 If it's referenced as the src of an img element, it goes in an uploads or images folder.
 * Keep it consistent and adopt the conventions laid out before you.
 If you are embedding plugins such as SWFs, put them in a embeds folder.
 If you are referencing videos, put them in a videos folder.